 Led by the Centers for Medicare & Medicaid Services (CMS), the Quality Improvement Organization (QIO) Program is one of the largest federal programs dedicated to improving health quality at the community level for people with Medicare.
 We support a person-oriented model of care and help reduce provider burden, so they can spend more time focusing on patients.

 - Make care safer by reducing harm caused in the delivery of care.

-- Ensure that each person and family are engaged as partners in their care.
+- Strengthen person and family engagement as partners in their care.

 - Promote effective communication and coordination of care.

-- Promote the most effective prevention and treatment practices for the leading causes of mortality, starting with cardiovascular disease.
+- Promote effective prevention and treatment of chronic disease.

-- Work with communities to promote wide use of successful interventions to enable healthy living.
+- Work with communities to promote best practices of healthy living.